jakeoeding/instructure-ui/docs/getting-started/usage.md

 ## Integrating With an Existing Project

-Just add the `@instructure/ui` dependency as shown above and wrap the part of your app that will use InstUI and start using InstUI components.
+Just add the `@instructure/ui` dependency as shown above and wrap the part of your app that will use InstUI in `<EmotionThemeProvider>` and start using InstUI components.

 ## Further reading